AayushSaxena08/Numpy_Implementation_with_Python/README.md

 - `numpy.matmul()` : The **numpy.matmul()** function returns the matrix product of two arrays.
 - `numpy.linalg.det()` : The **numpy.linalg.det()** function calculates the determinant of the input matrix.

+This repository is still in progress.

+# Thank you for reading this repo.
+Connect with me on <a href="https://www.linkedin.com/in/aayushsaxena08/">LinkedIn</a>⭐